ernest-tech-house-co-operation/nothing-browser-docs/docs/guide/community/contributing.md

 - ✅ **You maintain it** — bug fixes, updates, documentation
 - ✅ **You keep it up to date** — when Piggy adds new features, you add them
 - ✅ **You handle issues** — users will come to you

+### 🐍 Special Note About Python

+**If a high-quality Python wrapper emerges from the community, Ernest Tech House will not create an official Python client.**

+We believe in community-driven development.
+If you build a good Python wrapper:

+- ✅ We will feature it prominently in our README
+- ✅ We will recommend it to Python users
+- ✅ We will send TypeScript users your way for Python questions
+- ❌ We will not compete with you by building our own

+**This applies to any language.** If the community builds and maintains a solid wrapper, we focus our limited time elsewhere.

 ### How to Get Your Library Accepted